G0v movement: g0vhk

 The Hong Kong branch of g0v, known as g0vhk, was founded in 2016 by data scientist Ho Wa Wong.
 The g0v movement gained popularity in Hong Kong due to their work in aggregating candidate information in the 2019 Hong Kong local elections and disseminating disease prevention news during the 2019-20 coronavirus pandemic.

-Prominent gadgets produced by the g0vhk community include:
+Prominent gadgets produced by the g0vhk community have included: